 Ever wonder the best way to hire a subcontractor for your FileMaker Business?
 Have no fear!
 In the first of this three-part series, Susan, Don Clark from FileMaker Pro Gurus and Brandon Hayes from Kalos Consulting team up to discuss hiring the right subcontractor for your business – FileMaker or any type of software development work.
+If you’re interested in diving deeper, the linked article provides additional insight into subcontractor relationship management.

 Please find the full video transcript below: